-A given transmission on a communications channel between two machines can occur in several different ways.
+A given transmission on a communication channel between two machines can occur in several different ways.
 The transmission is characterized by the direction of the exchanges, the transmission mode, or the number of bits sent simultaneously, and the synchronization between the transmitter and receiver.

-There are 3 different transmission modes characterised according to the direction of the exchanges: a simplex connection, a half-duplex connection, and a full-duplex connection.
+There are 3 different transmission modes that are characterized according to the direction of the exchanges: a simplex connection, a half-duplex connection, and a full-duplex connection.

-- A simplex connection is a connection in which the data flows in only one direction, from the transmitter to the receiver.
-This type of connection is useful if the data do not need to flow in both directions (for example, from your computer to the printer or from the mouse to your computer...).
+A simplex connection is a connection in which the data flows in only one direction, from the transmitter to the receiver.
+This type of connection is useful if the data does not need to flow in both directions (for example, from your computer to the printer, from the mouse to your computer, etc.).

-- A full-duplex connection is a connection in which the data flow in both directions simultaneously.
-Each end of the line can thus transmit and receive at the same time, which means that the bandwidth is divided in two for each direction of data transmission if the same transmission medium is used for both directions of transmission.
+A full-duplex connection is a connection in which the data flows in both directions simultaneously.
+Each end of the line can, thus, transmit and receive at the same time.
+This means that the bandwidth is divided in two for each direction of data transmission if the same transmission medium is used for both directions of transmission.

 The transmission mode refers to the number of elementary units of information (bits) that can be simultaneously translated by the communications channel.
-In fact, processors (and therefore computers in general) never process (in the case of recent processors) a single bit at a time; generally they are able to process several (most of the time it is 8: one byte), and for this reason the basic connections on a computer are parallel connections.
+In fact, recent processors (and, therefore, computers in general) never process a single bit at a time.

 These channels may be:

-- N physical lines: in which case each bit is sent on a physical line (which is why parallel cables are made up of several wires in a ribbon cable)
+- N physical lines: each bit is sent on a physical line - this is why parallel cables are made up of several wires in a ribbon cable.

-- one physical line divided into several sub-channels by dividing up the bandwidth.
-In this case, each bit is sent at a different frequency...
+- One physical line: divided into several sub-channels by dividing up the bandwidth (in which case each bit is sent at a different frequency).

-In a serial connection, the data are sent one bit at a time over the transmission channel.
-However, since most processors process data in parallel, the transmitter needs to transform incoming parallel data into serial data and the receiver needs to do the opposite.
+In a serial connection, the data is sent one bit at a time over the transmission channel.
+However, because most processors process data in parallel, the transmitter needs to transform incoming parallel data into serial data and the receiver needs to do the opposite:

-These operations are performed by a communications controller (normally a UART (Universal Asynchronous Receiver Transmitter) chip).
-The communications controller works in the following manner:
+These operations are performed by a communications controller (normally a UART, or a Universal Asynchronous Receiver Transmitter) chip.

-- An asynchronous connection, in which each character is sent at irregular intervals in time (for example a user sending characters entered at the keyboard in real time).
-So, for example, imagine that a single bit is transmitted during a long period of silence... the receiver will not be able to know if this is 00010000, 10000000, or 00000100.
+- An asynchronous connection: each character is sent at irregular intervals in time.
+For example, imagine that a single bit is transmitted during a long period of silence.
+The receiver will not be able to know if this is 00010000, 10000000, or 00000100.
 To remedy this problem, each character is preceded by some information indicating the start of character transmission (the transmission start information is called a START bit) and ends by sending end-of-transmission information (called STOP bit).
 There may even be several STOP bits.

-- In a synchronous connection, the transmitter and receiver are paced by the same clock.
+- A synchronous connection: the transmitter and receiver are paced by the same clock.
 The receiver continuously receives the information at the same rate that the transmitter sent it (even when no bits are transmitted).
 This is why the transmitter and receiver are paced at the same speed.
 In addition, supplementary information is inserted to guarantee that there are no errors during transmission.

-The main disadvantage of synchronous transmission is recognising the data at the receiver, as there may be differences between the transmitter and receiver clocks.
-That is why each data transmission must be sustained long enough for the receiver to distinguish it.
+The main disadvantage of synchronous transmission is recognizing the data at the receiver, as there may be differences between the transmitter and receiver clocks.
+This is why each data transmission must be sustained long enough for the receiver to distinguish it.
 As a result, the transmission speed can not be very high in a synchronous link.